 We hope you enjoyed this blog and remember, you can also follow us on social media @heatrsd for daily updates.

-You can also sign up for our monthly newsletter about the latest news surrounding LEZs and Diesel Vehicles at this link.
+You can also sign up for our monthly newsletter about the latest news surrounding Low Emission Zones (LEZs) and diesel vehicles at this link.